Apply for a degree

 - Attach your offer letter from your new university or provider to the above form.

-- If you are an ELICOS student, please contact the Language Centre to complete a withdrawal letter.
+- If you're an ELICOS student, please contact the Language Centre to complete a withdrawal letter.

-- If you are a sponsored student or are studying at the University on a scholarship, please inform your sponsor/scholarship provider of your revised study situation and get their approval for this amendment to your study duration.
+- If you're a sponsored student or are studying at the University on a scholarship, please inform your sponsor/scholarship provider of your revised study situation and get their approval for this amendment to your study duration.

 For more information, see the International Students Requesting Transfer to Another Institution Procedure.